-This CCPA Notice applies to California residents’ Personal Information, which we collect directly or indirectly while using our Service or in order to provide our Services, or employee and business-to-business Personal Information.
+This CCPA Notice applies to California residents’ Personal Information, which we collect directly or indirectly while interacting with our website and additional Properties, using our Services or in order to provide our Services, or employee and business-to-business Personal Information.

 PART I: A COMPREHENSIVE DESCRIPTION OF THE INFORMATION PRACTICES:

 We collect Personal Information which is defined under the CCPA as any information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household or device, all as detailed in the table below.

 Personal Information further includes Sensitive Personal Information (“SPI”) as detailed in the table below.

 Personal Information does not include: Publicly available information that is lawfully made available from government records, that a consumer has otherwise made available to the public; De-identified or aggregated consumer information; Information excluded from the CCPA’s scope, such as: Health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPPA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data; Personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FRCA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA) and the Driver’s Privacy Protection Act of 1994.